adamparker75/Ref_Report/README.md

 [Materialize CSS](https://materializecss.com/) - Used to create a number of the html elements such as the forms, the collapsible and the pop up modal.
 It was also used to make the website responsive.

-[Python](https://www.python.org/) - Used to code the flask application.
+[Python](https://www.python.org/) - Used to code the flask app.

-[Flask](https://flask.palletsprojects.com/en/1.1.x/) - A micro web framework used to create the application.
+[Flask](https://flask.palletsprojects.com/en/1.1.x/) - A micro web framework used to create the app.

 [Werkzeug Security](https://werkzeug.palletsprojects.com/en/1.0.x/utils/) - Used for the users password security.